 Do WiFi smart plugs use a lot of electricity themselves?

-No, a wifi smart plug consumes a very small amount of energy to stay connected to the network, typically less than 1 watt.
+No, a WiFi smart plug consumes a very small amount of energy to stay connected to the network, typically less than 1 watt.
 The energy savings from managing your connected appliances will far outweigh the plug’s own consumption.

 Can a smart plug damage my appliances?